-A.9 All electric power proposals must be submitted by 5:00 PM on May 1June 29, 2001, after which time further proposals may not be accepted.
+A.9 All electric power proposals must be submitted by 5:00 PM on June 29, 2001, after which time further proposals may not be accepted.
 All natural gas proposals must be submitted by 5:00 PM on June 25, 2001 after which time further proposals may not be accepted.

-A.10 Any person or organization submitting a proposal in response to this RFP, will be taken to have agreed to the terms of this RFP.
+A.10 Any person or organization submitting a proposal in response to this RFP, will be assumed to have agreed to the terms of this RFP.

 II.B Valero Representative

-B.1 All contact and questions with regard to this RFP must be made in writing through the VALERO Representative.
+B.1 All contact and questions with regard to this RFP must be made in writing through the Valero Representative.
 Discussion with other parties within or associated with VALERO may result in disqualification from this process.

-For the purposes of this RFP, the VALERO Representative is:
+For the purposes of this RFP, the Valero Representative is:

 David K. Dyck